Selamdaw/Data_analyst_portfolio/README.md

 **Analysis:** Workout Duration is quite consistent around 1.26 hours, with a low spread.
 Calories Burned shows more variability, suggesting some workouts are significantly more intensive.
 Heart Rate varies moderately, with most values clustered near the mean of 143 BPM.
 This overview provides a solid understanding of central tendencies and variability, which can inform decisions on workout design and intensity.

 ### Data Analysis in SQL
-Query 1: Demographic Analysis - Average Workout Duration and Calories Burned by Gender
+Query 1: Demographic Analysis - Average Workout Duration and Calories Burned by Gender <br>
+Use data from Query1 to Group by demographic categories to analyze workout habits.
+This query helps to observe any patterns in workout duration and calories burned by gender.

+This query groups data by gender and calculates the average workout_duration and calories_burned for each gender.
+This helps to identify any differences in workout habits between males and females.
+Similar to the pivot table but using sql instead.

 ### Data Visualization